Austinet/kodecamp-ecommerce/README.md

 ### What I learned

-I was able to practice working with ReactJs and Tailwind CSS
+I was able to practice working with ReactJs, Tailwind CSS and Axios.

 ### Continued development